 We look carefully for emotional wines made by honest farmers who don't like to cut corners.
 We spend most of the year in Italy immersed in a slow-paced lifestyle of family, great food, travel, Italian Nonnas, and kids running around.
 We spend more time with our producers than with our customers because we want to be close to the evolution of each wine and want to keep learning and dig deep in what Italy has to offer.

 It's a constant search and connection to become better at what we do.
-All of our wines are organically grown, wild fermented, and in most cases un-sulphured.
-If sulphur is used, we prefer a max of 20 parts added."
+All of our wines are organically grown, wild fermented, and in most cases un-sulphured."

 Read more about Scuola di Vino here.

 with Antonio di Gruttola of Cantina Giardino. photo courtesy of Travis Montague